xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 European racism as a legitimisation of slavery because they were 'beasts' or inferior to the 'white man', and was a tool to soften the moral threat that slavery posed.
-But when it was gradually abolished in the [19th century]{.ul}, racism was reinforced by society to maintain the subjugation of the African population.
+But when it was gradually abolished in the 19th century, racism was reinforced by society to maintain the subjugation of the African population.
 Now that slaves were free men, racism soared higher than ever.